Homegear/node-blue-doc/docs/creating_nodes/first_node.md

 You can do unit tests with the help of Homegear's RPC methods in combination with the node `unit-test-helper`.
 This special node makes Homegear save all arriving messages.

 Using the RPC methods and the `unit-test-helper` node you can create test flows, and then assert that the output is working as expected.
-For example, to add a unit test to the lower-case node you can add a `test` folder to your node module package containing a file called `lower-case_spec.php`.
+For example, to add a unit test to the lower-case node you can add a `test` folder to your node module package containing a file called `lower-case_spec.py`.
 Placing the file here with this filename enables running automatic unit tests.

 #### :fa-file: test/lower-case_spec.py